Abla-horchi862/Home_Task2/README.md

 Data that I choose is related to films specifications.

 ![datasource](https://github.com/Abla-horchi862/Home_Task2/assets/61522624/f98af0d0-5a86-4de7-91ba-ffdeb35ed92f)
-            This a screenshot of source Data
+           Figure1: screenshot of source Data

 As showed in the photo columns types are various (integer, string, float…) Columns of each film are :